We Participate Testing And Operating Of Propelled Loose BowPushed By Alfons Hakans Tug In Saimaa Icebreaking

 News – Mar 02 2018

-The idea that Alfons Håkans’ Managing Director Joakim Håkans came up with some half a dozen years ago is now going to be tested on the Finnish lake of Saimaa; a tugboat breaking ice by pushing a propelled lose bow.
+The idea that Alfons Håkans’ Managing Director Joakim Håkans came up with some half a dozen years ago is now going to be tested on the Finnish lake of Saimaa; a tugboat breaking ice by pushing a propelled loose bow.

 - I started to think if it would be possible to use the same concept, but in a larger scale.
-I wanted to know if a lose bow with propulsion could do the same job as the big state icebreakers.
-The cost of this kind of a lose bow would be some 20 percent of the cost of a big icebreaker’s.
+I wanted to know if a loose bow with propulsion could do the same job as the big state icebreakers.
+The cost of this kind of a loose bow would be some 20 percent of the cost of a big icebreaker’s.
 And when the season is over, you just leave the bow waiting for the next season, while the pusher can work during the open water season with other jobs.
 This would mean huge savings.
 The idea behind this concept is purely one of efficiency and cost cutting, Håkans explains.